kammitama5/kammitama5.github.io/_posts/2021-5-17-Monday-May-17th.md

 - This is my first official week of [RLOS](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/).
 - I've been set up with an Azure box, and am currently working on building a distributed pipeline, by first running an Azure script remotely testing several nodes.
 - So far, so good.
 Or not.
 I started by installing the ```azureml-sdk``` but realized that it was taking all day to install, and getting stuck, because it couldn't resolve my various flavours of packages on my laptop.
 This was fixed by just using a ```conda env``` instead.
 Phew.
+For a hot minute I thought that I wouldn't be able to get *anything* done because installations were taking a while, and I thought back to my little 32 bit laptop that was taking all day to build a project in 2018.
+Alas, this was not the case!

 ## Integration
 - My contribution will eventually meet with the estimators library that is being worked on by my fellow contributor.
 Within a month, we will meet in the middle